 Over half of the visitors to Glacier National Park report taking a hike.
-That's a lot of hikers, but over 700 miles of trail provide many outstanding opportunities for both short hikes and extended backpacking trips, there is something for everyone.
+With over 700 miles of trail providing outstanding opportunities for both short hikes and extended backpacking trips, there is something for everyone.

 Day Trip Plan

 If you are taking a day hike, please consider completing the voluntary Day Trip Plan (pdf) form and leaving it with the front desk of your hotel or a traveling companion that is not hiking with you.
 This voluntary form can help you plan your trip and could be a valuable tool for search and rescue efforts if needed.

 Completion of this form does not mean a search will be initiated for you if you do not return.
 However, if you are reported overdue from a hike, this document would help search personnel concentrate search efforts along your intended route saving critical time and possibly reducing risks to those that go looking for you.

 If you are staying inside the park, you are welcome to leave a copy of this form with your hotel's front desk.
 All forms will be destroyed 30 days after the date completed.
 Again, this form is not intended to imply that our hotel concessioner or the National Park Service will be monitoring your return and does not mean a search will be initiated.
 If a search is initiated because others reported you overdue, the National Park Service will check with the hotels to see if a Day Trip Plan (pdf) was filed and use it to help focus their search efforts.
 Plan well and enjoy your hike!

 There are trails for all hiking abilities.
 Some self-guided walks interpret trailside features with signs.
 The Trail of the Cedars, Forest and Fire, Hidden Lake, Running Eagle Falls, and Swiftcurrent Nature Trails encourage hikers to experience Glacier National Park at their own pace.

 The Trail of the Cedars and Running Eagle Falls trails are wheelchair accessible.

 Additional Planning Resources